-Records Confidentiality - HIPAA (1)
+Records Confidentiality-HIPAA (1)

-Overview of general confidentiality, considerations, and specific rules of the 1966 HIPAA law for healthcare/mental health professions.
+Overview of general confidentiality considerations and specific rules of the 1996 HIPAA law for health care/mental health professions.
 Explains and illustrates the law, with extensive review of security/privacy of patient information and records.
+Corequisite: keyboarding skill, medical terminology.